-The main factors that determine inflation rates are assessed as follows.
-The output gap, which captures the utilization of labor and capital, has been slightly negative.
-Based on the aforementioned outlook for economic activity, the gap is likely to turn positive around the middle of fiscal 2023 and expand moderately toward the end of the projection period, albeit at a gradually slowing pace.
+The main factors that determine underlying inflation are assessed as follows.
+The output gap, which captures the utilization of labor and capital, has been at around 0 percent.
+Based on the aforementioned outlook for economic activity, the gap is likely to turn positive and expand moderately toward the end of the projection period, albeit at a gradually slowing pace.
 Under these circumstances, labor market conditions are expected to tighten, partly due to a deceleration in the pace of increase in labor force participation of women and seniors, and upward pressure on wages is projected to intensify.
 This is likely to put upward pressure on personnel expenses on the cost side and contribute to an increase in households' purchasing power.

-Medium- to long-term inflation expectations have shown some upward movements again.
-The June 2023 Tankan (Short-Term Economic Survey of Enterprises in Japan) shows that the diffusion index (DI) for output prices has been at a high level, and firms' inflation outlook for general prices has also been at a high level, not only for the short term but also for the medium to long term.
+Medium- to long-term inflation expectations have risen moderately.
+The September 2023 Tankan (Short-Term Economic Survey of Enterprises in Japan) shows that the diffusion index (DI) for output prices has been at a high level, and firms' inflation outlook for general prices has also been at a high level, not only for the short term but also for the medium to long term.
 In addition, the wage growth rate agreed in the annual spring labor-management wage negotiations this year was significantly higher than in the previous year, including base pay.
 Given that the formation of inflation expectations in Japan is largely adaptive, the increase in inflation seen thus far has brought about a rise in households' and firms' medium- to long-term inflation expectations.
-In this situation, signs of change have been seen in firms' wage- and price-setting behavior.
-Regarding the outlook, even as actual inflation decelerates, inflation expectations are likely to rise moderately toward the end of the projection period, with improvement in the output gap and changes in firms' wage- and price-setting behavior and in labor-management wage negotiations.
+In this situation, some aspects of firms' behavior have begun to shift more toward raising wages and prices.
+Regarding the outlook, even as actual inflation decelerates, inflation expectations are expected to rise moderately toward the end of the projection period, with the output gap turning positive and changes in firms' wage- and price-setting behavior and in labor-management wage negotiations.
 This will likely lead to a sustained rise in prices accompanied by wage increases.